 - Deleting a team member

 - Role modules and Models Access chart

-Click on your name on the top left corner of the screen and select My Team.
+Click the three dots at the top left corner of the screen and select My Team.

-Here's where you can see All team members.
-You can set up the Role of your team members and set up who has access to view, edit, and look at results.
-You can also edit the role of the members by searching for their user email and clicking on it.
+Here is where you can see all your team members.
+You can set up their role and control who has access to view and edit your survey, but also who can view the results.
+Alternatively, you can edit their role by searching for their email and clicking on it.

 - A Restricted member can only change or edit the content they have created.

 - A Team member can view or edit questionnaires, view results of the folders that you have specified.
 This role can also manage the contacts and sent out invitations for questionnaires.